AnirudhhRamesh/Intelligent-Traffic-Backend/README.md

   - Fusion 360
   - 3D Printing with Prusa
 - Building the cars
-  - Connecting the components
+  - Choosing the components
-    - Soldering work
+  - Soldering
-    - Wiring
-  - Arduino
-    - Brush motor
-    - Servo connection
-    - Communicate over bluetooth
 - Software
   - Libraries
     - Bluetooth